1:00 pm - 3:30 pm

 Free-motion embroidery online is a fun workshop to learn a useful textile skill.
-Free-motion embroidery, sometimes called ‘free-machine embroidery’ or free-machining can be used in quilting, card-making, and applique.
-It can also be applied to decorate clothing, bags, cushions and used in many other textile art and craft techniques.
+Free-motion embroidery, sometimes called ‘free-machine embroidery’, free-machining or thread painting.
+It can be used in quilting, card-making, and applique.
+It’s also applied to decorate clothing, bags, cushions and used in many other textile art and craft techniques.
 So if you’re wondering where to start with creative textiles, then I recommend you take this workshop and find out why Kirstie Allsopp calls free-motion embroidery the ‘crack-cocaine of craft’!

 Who is Free-motion embroidery aimed at?

 Quilters, would-be textile artists, dressmakers or crafters looking for something a bit different!
 You can also use FME in card-making, to decorate clothing, cushions and bags.

 Level: Improvers onwards (Basic sewing machine experience required – you must be able to wind bobbins and thread the machine)